-Handheld control green indicator light blinking.
-A green light blinking indicates an error condition or missing operation condition on the slide-out operated by this handheld control.
+A green blinking light on the control pad indicates an error condition or missing operation condition on the corresponding slide-out.
 Refer to SLIDE-OUT TROUBLESHOOTING at the end of this section if that situation occurs.

-SLIDE-OUT HANDHELD CONTROL
+SLIDE-OUT CONTROL PAD